openstack/openstack-ansible/doc/source/reference/configuration/extending-osa.rst

 the environment variable ``ANSIBLE_ROLE_FILE`` before running the ``bootstrap-ansible.sh`` script.
-With this approach it is now the responsibility of the deployer to maintain appropriate versions pins of the ansible roles if an upgrade is required.
+With this approach it is now the responsibility of the deployer to maintain appropriate versions pins of the Ansible roles if an upgrade is required.

 If you want to extend or just partially override content of the ``ansible-role-requirements.yml`` file you can create a new config file